JEE Main Exam Dates 2026: Exam Pattern, Total Marks, Slot Timings and Schedule

 JEE Main 2026 Session 1

-NTA released the JEE Main 2026 Session 1 Paper 2A and 2B results on February 16 and 24, 2026, respectively, alongside the toppers’ list and the final answer key.
+NTA released the JEE Main 2026 Session 1 Paper 1 and Paper 2 results on February 16 and 24, 2026, respectively, alongside the toppers’ list and the final answer key.
 The final key for both papers 1 and 2 was also released on February 16 and 24, 2026.

 The provisional answer key for B.Arch and B.Plan was released on February 19, 2026, and students were allowed to file their objections till February 20, 2026, up to 11:50 PM.

-The NTA made the JEE Main 2026 Session 1 results public on February 16, 2026, along with the release of the final answer key.
+The NTA made the JEE Main 2026 Session 1 Paper 1 results public on February 16, 2026, along with the release of the final answer key.
 As per the results, a total of 12 candidates received a flawless 100 marks in the session 1 exams.

 The provisional answer key was released on February 4, 2026, after the exams were concluded on January 29, 2026.
 Students who attended the session 1 exams had until February 6 to file their objections.